Swimming-Club-Data-Systems/NST-Theme/readme.txt

 Theme uses Bootstrap.
-Theme uses TGM Plugin Activation, and is licensed under GPL Chester le Street ASC (Bootstrap for Wordpress) theme is a WordPress version of http://getbootstrap.com/examples/blog/ (c) getbootsrap.com and twitter.com/mdo
+Theme uses TGM Plugin Activation, and is licensed under GPL Newcastle Swim Team (Bootstrap for Wordpress) theme is a WordPress version of http://getbootstrap.com/examples/blog/ (c) getbootsrap.com and twitter.com/mdo

-Chester le Street ASC (Bootstrap for Wordpress)
+Newcastle Swim Team (Bootstrap for Wordpress)
 Theme is licensed under the GPL.